Underwater searches: Diver searches

 Diver searches are underwater searches carried out by divers.
-There are a number of techniques in general use by Commercial, Scientific, Public service, Military, and Recreational divers.
-Some of these are suitable for Scuba, and some for surface supplied diving.
+There are a number of techniques in general use by commercial, scientific, public service, military, and recreational divers.
+Some of these are suitable for scuba, and some for surface supplied diving.
 The choice of search technique will depend on logistical factors, terrain, protocol and diver skills.

 As a general principle, a search method attempts to provide 100% coverage of the search area. this is greatly influenced by the width of the sweep.
 In conditions of zero visibility this is as far as the diver can feel with his hands while proceeding along the pattern.
 When visibility is better, it depends on the distance at which the target can be seen from the pattern.
 In all cases then, the pattern should be accurate and completely cover the search area without excessive redundancy or missed areas.
 Overlap is needed to compensate for inaccuracy, and may be necessary to avoid gaps in some patterns.

 Search patterns controlled by ropes and lines

 Circular search

-An underwater circular search is a procedure conducted by a diver swimming at a series of distances (radii) around a fixed reference point.
+An underwater circular search is a procedure conducted by a diver moving around a fixed reference point, usually by swimming, at a series of distances (radii).

 The circular search is simple and requires little equipment.
 It is useful where the position of the objects of the search is known with reasonable accuracy.